 It’s no wonder that an increasing number of students are aiming to pursue an LL.M. in Human Rights Law: With so much happening in the world today, from wars and forced exile to environmental disasters, it’s essential to understand the overlapping legal frameworks and laws that affect human rights of people everywhere.

 Today’s best LL.M.s in Human Rights Law instill critical insights into these topics by leveraging current research from human rights centers and hubs.
 Some law schools also provide the opportunity for students to pursue internships, either during or after their LL.M., with an international organization or human rights-related nongovernmental organization (NGO).
-Through these internships, students can get hands-on experience in human rights law.
+Through these internships, students can get hands-on experience in humanitarian law and human rights law.

 Proximity to these kinds of NGOs and international organizations allows for networking and connecting with important decisionmakers.
 This is why some of the world’s best LL.M. programs in Human Rights Law are located in important hubs like Geneva—home to groups like the Human Rights Council—and New York City, home to the United Nations headquarters

-LL.M.s in Human Rights typically cover a variety of topics, and the best programs delve deep into concepts like international law, humanitarian law, refugee law, and other related topics.
+LL.M.s in Human Rights typically cover a variety of topics, and the best programs delve deep into concepts like international law, humanitarian law, international criminal law, refugee law, and other related topics.
 Some law schools also offer related masters programs, in subjects like humanitarian law and asylum law, while other schools offer programs that specifically address human rights in a region, such as Europe.

 Students who study at Columbia can take advantage of the school’s Human Rights Institute, which serves as a hub for human rights research and events.
 Although the school does not offer a specialized LL.M. in Human Rights, it does offer many relevant opportunities for LL.M. students interested in human rights law, including the Human Rights LL.M.
 Fellowship, which offers tuition waivers and in some cases a living stipend.
 LL.M. students also have access to a Human Rights Clinic and social justice initiatives.View School Profile